Bencey/cookbook/docs/docker/traefikv2.md

 This creates a network that allows traefik to attach itself to.

-2. You will need to start preparing your traefik files.
+You will now need to start preparing your traefik files.
 The directory I have used is /var/data/config/traefikv2/ In this directory I have 2 files. `traefik.toml` and `traefikv2.yml`

 ### Prepare traefik.toml